Sleeping-Dogs-Definitive-Edition-Tools/.github/profile/README.md

 # Info

-My tools for the video game Sleeping Dogs: Definitive Edition
+My tools for the video game Sleeping Dogs: Definitive Edition, also contains tools for the Original 2012 Sleeping Dogs